How to choose a video card for a PC

 Recommendations - mainstream video cards

-A video card with the powerful NVIDIA GeForce GTX 1050 GPU with 2 GB video memory, is a video card we would recommend for the majority of gamers who use 20 inch to 24 inch LCD monitors, gaming at 1920 x 1080p resolution.
+Take a look at the video card in our Dream PC model.
+This is a video card we would recommend for the majority of gamers who use 20 inch to 24 inch LCD monitors, gaming at 1920 x 1080p resolution.

 Recommendations - high performance video cards